andy897221/L3_python/README.md

 # L3_python
-Third-party Re-implementation in Python of L3 algorithm in "Network-based prediction of protein interactions" on Nature Communication, doi: https://doi.org/10.1038/s41467-019-09177-y, its GitHub (implemented in C++): kpisti/L3
+Third-party Re-implementation in Python of L3 algorithm in "Network-based prediction of protein interactions" on Nature Communication 2019, doi: https://doi.org/10.1038/s41467-019-09177-y, its GitHub (implemented in C++): kpisti/L3

 # Requirement
 ```pip install numpy```